Ground elder soup is one of my favourite meals.

 - Add 750 ml of vegetable stock, continuously stirring until slightly thickened.

 - Add the drained (or powdered) ground elder leaves, 250ml of milk (or cream), seasoning and simmer for 15 minutes.

 - Add more liquid if needed.
 Blend if possible.

 Sounds good doesn’t it?
 Why not give it a try and maybe serve it with some scrumptious home made garlic bread.

 Leave a comment below and tell us how it turned out!

 Ground Elder – What Does It Look Like?

 Ground elder, Aegopodium podagraria, is a very common and widespread plant that is often found in vibrant green swathes, often in shady, mildly damp locations and is frequently found in gardens or as a garden escapee.
-The leaves are amongst the first to appear in verges in early spring.
+This plant is perennial, which means it grows back every year.
+Hence, people who don’t want it in their gardens, for example, consider it a “perennial weed”.
+If only they knew how to make this soup!
+But anyhow, with the plants being established, the leaves are amongst the first to appear in verges in early spring.
 Leaves are arranged in groups of three.

 Plants, The Law and Conservation